 Induction for EYFS

-It is important to us that you and your child feels happy, confident and safe when you join our school family.
+It is important to us that you and your child feels happy, confident and safe when they join our school family.

 Here at St Stephens, we pride ourselves on our robust Induction Plan for our new children and families.
 Our aim is to ensure that your both you and your child feel part of our school family long before September.